Daratumumab after Stem Cell Transplant in Treating Patients with Multiple Myeloma

 V. Assess possible changes in CD38+ expression, as well as the co-receptor marker CD31, and possible correlation with response using pre- and on-daratumumab treatment samples by flow cytometry.

 VI.
-Asses cytokine levels in the bone marrow acellular fraction using pre- and on-daratumumab treatment samples.
+Assess cytokine levels in the bone marrow acellular fraction.

 VII.
-Investigate CD20 cellular localization in multiple myeloma cells and extracellular vesicles from blood plasma using pre- and on-daratumumab treatment samples.
+Investigate CD38 cellular localization in multiple myeloma cells and extracellular vesicles from blood plasma.

 VIII.
 Assess messenger ribonucleic acid (mRNA) expression in the PBMC, the bone marrow CD130-negative fraction, the T cell fraction, and multiple myeloma cells.